• Skip to main content

 A few things about my recipe

 • I do not blanch or boil the methi leaves beforehand.
 The reason for blanching methi leaves is to get rid of the bitterness.
 Here, in America, I have hardly come across super bitter methi.
-Secondly, I feel that we lose nutrients of methi in the blanching process.
-Thirdly, it adds additional steps to the recipe.
+Also, it adds additional steps to the recipe.
 I add chopped methi straight to the gravy and simmer with peas.
 Do read the tips and faq section for more.

 • I use frozen peas after thawing.
 You could use fresh peas in this recipe, however blanch them first in salted boiling water.